cisco/mindmeld/docs/source/quickstart.rst

 * *"Pink Frosted Sprinklicious Doughnut"*

 in the menu catalog.
 However, there might be a multitude of ways users can refer to this particular product.
 For example, *"sprinkly doughnut"*, *"pink doughnut"*, *"frosty sprinkly doughnut"* could all be ways of referring to the same final product.
-To train the Entity Resolver, create a **synonyms.tsv** file that encodes various ways users refer to a specific product.
+In order to train the Entity Resolver to correctly resolve these utterances to their exact product ID, create a **synonyms.tsv** file that encodes various ways users refer to a specific product.
 The file is a TSV with 2 fields - the synonym and the final product/attribute name (as per the Knowledge Base object).
 Note that in the case where we don't need to train a Machine Learned Entity Resolver, this file would be optional.
 Locate the file in the folder structure as shown in Section 1.3.

 Example -